-When you don’t have a central place for all the details about your leads and customers, moving forward depends on each individual.
-When this data lives in a dedicated place, you’ll never have this issue and your growth won’t be at risk.
+When this data lives in a dedicated place, however, you’ll never have this issue and your growth won’t be at risk.

-Here are some essential features to look for in a CRM as a startup.
+Here are five essential features to look for in a CRM as a startup.

-If you feel overwhelmed by the high (and often unrealistic) expectations typical to the startup world, a great CRM will be a game-changer.
+If you feel overwhelmed by the high (and often unrealistic) expectations typical of the startup world, a great CRM will be a game-changer.

 These numbers will also help you forecast future sales and plan your sales activities to maximize results.

-Your CRM shouldn’t add work to your plate; it should help you remove some of it.
+Your CRM shouldn’t add work to your plate, it should help you remove some of it, by automating tasks like:

-- Scheduling next activities for a deal in your pipeline
+Scheduling the next activities for a deal in your pipeline

-This way, you can eliminate busywork and focus on sales conversations that move the needle for your startup instead of the admin that comes with them.
+This way, you can eliminate data-entry busywork and focus on lead management and sales conversations that move the needle for your startup, instead of the admin that comes with them.

-In Pipedrive, you can automate just about any step of your sales process, collect lead data with one click and boost your performance with AI-powered recommendations on what to focus on next.
+In Pipedrive's sales automation system you can automate just about any step of your sales process, collect lead data with one click and boost your performance with AI-powered recommendations on what to focus on next.

-Here are some CRM elements you may want to customize:
+It’s important that your CRM matches your business needs.
+Here are some CRM elements you may want to customize.

 Your business is unique, so customizing your CRM is crucial for efficiency.
 When you tailor your CRM to your sales cycle and your needs, tracking every interaction becomes a habit.
 No detail will get lost, so your CRM can truly become the main hub for all lead generation and sales activities.